Teaching Outside: 20 Quick & Easy Outdoor Education Activities for Children

 We're constantly looking for great resources for our members.
 Below is a complete list of the resources we've gathered so far.
 You can select the types of resources you're looking for.
 To select more than one type of resource, hold the control button while you make your selections.

-Developed with preschool educators and early childhood specialists, Environmental Experiences for Early Childhood includes over 130 experiences that engage children in outdoor play and exploration and is specifically designed for educators who work with children ages three to six.
+Developed with preschool educators and early childhood specialists, this resource includes over 130 experiences that engage children in outdoor play and exploration and is specifically designed for educators who work with children ages three to six.
 Topics include exploring nature with five senses, meeting neighborhood trees, and experiencing trees through the seasons.
-An accompanying music CD features songs from children's musician Billy B. Brennan that encourages children to sing, dance, and move.

 Want to enjoy garden activities with a preschooler or school-age child?
 Here's a book for teachers, parents, home schoolers, after school instructors, park or botanical garden interpreters and child development specialists.
-Esther Railton-Rice and Irene Winston describe 48 things to do in a variety of gardens that expand with suggestions for related activities.
 Tables match the activities to the National Core Standards, NAEYC curriculum standards and Next Generation Science Standards.

 Standards provide important benchmarks for student learning, but meeting them doesn’t mean you have to take away creativity, lively participation, and joyful learning.
-This resource offers research-based and field-tested strategies to address content standards in ways that nurture kindergartners’ natural love of learning.
-The authors show how projects, play, and other engaging learning experiences can help children reach standards in literacy, mathematics, science, social studies, and the arts.
-Also covers the transitions to and from kindergarten.
+This resource offers strategies to address content standards in ways that nurture kindergartners’ natural love of learning.

 A documentary about the benefits of forest kindergartens.